henrioliv/MinimalLamp/README.md

 * [ ] Add another form of communication (bluetooth, wifi, etc) for final implementation
 * [ ] Add more colors
 * [ ] Improve code performance, ie, reduce memory usage at maximum
+* [ ] Add video and images of the Lamp fucntioning